soklux/-/orgchart.md

 ### CTO

-**Rotha** is our CTo and runs technology.
+**Vantha** is our CTO and runs technology.
 He's resposible for setting technical direction of our products.
 He originally created Electricity Billing, a greate postpaid billing deploy in area which EDC could not be there.

 ### Data